hushi-aujla/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Overview of project
 In this project using R we will
-Markup: *Perform linear regression analysis to indetify the variables that predict the mpg of MechaCar prototypes
+* Perform linear regression analysis to indetify the variables that predict the mpg of MechaCar prototypes
 * Collect summary statistics on the pounds per square inch of the suspension cols from the manufacturing lots
 * Run t-tests to determine if the manufacturing lots are statistically different from the mean population
 * design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 ## Linear Regression to Predict MPG
 ![picture alt](https://github.com/hushi-aujla/MechaCar_Statistical_Analysis/blob/main/pvalue.png)

-*The vehichle length and ground clearance both represent non-random amounts of variance against mpg values.
+The vehichle length and ground clearance both represent non-random amounts of variance against mpg values.
 * the slope of the linear model can not be considered to be zero
 * this model deos predict the mpg of the MechaCar prototype fairly accurately as the r-squared value indicates that the model is 71% accurate
 ----